top of page

 The rooms—ours were upgraded from Studio to the Metropolitan, a perk for booking directly with the hotel—was a harmonious combination of sleek furnishings, warm color palettes, and thoughtful details such as the daily still-life platter of fresh fruits.

-The restaurants curated within the COMO Metropolitan—the COMO Shambhala, a late-night room service situation perfect for midnight munchies, and the award-winning Nahm,offer a diverse range of flavors, showcasing both local Thai delicacies and international menu favorites.
-The meals were expertly crafted and plated, elevating the dining experience.
+In addition to the award-winning Nahm, room service included a 24-hour cafe perfect for the midnight munchies.
+A diverse range of flavors were on offer, showcasing Thai delicacies and international menu favorites, expertly crafted and plated, elevating the dining experience.

 We also found the hotel within walking distance of the city’s green lung, Lumphini Park, an oasis of ornamental shrubs, trees, walking paths, open-air exercise installations, where periodically huge local fairs are held.
 (During our stay we spent a pleasant evening at a massively attended fundraising fair to raise money for the Thai Red Cross).
 The vibrant Silom area in the Bangrak district, famous for its nightlife and local markets is also within short distance.